VBRANT/refbank/README.txt

-SETTING UP A RefBank NODE (you likely have already done the first two steps when you open this file)
+SETTING UP A RefBank NODE

-Download RefBank.war into Tomcat's webapps folder
+Download RefBank.war into Tomcat's webapps folder Insetad, you can also check out the project from GIT, build the WAR file using Ant, and then deploy RefBank.war to your Tomcat

 Call http://localhost:8080/RefBank/rbk to make Tomcat extract RefBank.war (you might have to re-start Tomcat for it to recognize the WAR file)